Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Introduction

 When building a generative model, two major design decisions are the type of generative model and the material representation (i.e., the input used to describe the material).
 The compatibility of these two choices is important as well.
-The types of generative models that have been used for materials include variational autoencoders (VAEs) \cite{RN291, RN296, RN294, hoffmann2019datadriven}, generative adversarial networks (GANs) \cite{RN306, nouira2019crystalgan, RN307, RN295}, diffusion models \cite{xie2022crystal, RN353, yang2023unimat, zeni2024mattergen}, and language models \cite{flamshepherd2023language, antunes2024crystallm, gruver2024llama}.
-Generative models were initially developed with two main types of material representations: (1) voxels \cite{hoffmann2019datadriven, RN291, RN296, RN300} and (2) point clouds \cite{nouira2019crystalgan, RN307, RN294, RN295}.
-Voxel representation treats cells as voxelized density maps.
-New structures are generated as density maps that are subsequently reconstructed back into atomic coordinates.
-One disadvantage of this representation is that it is memory intensive, resulting in limitations in the voxelization resolution and thus number of atoms (e.g., Court et al. \cite{RN296} restricted the number of atoms to $<$ 40 atoms per cell).
-Reconstruction issues were also reported \cite{RN296} for non-cubic cells.
-These considerations make voxel representations less suitable for disordered materials.
-On the other hand, point clouds directly represent structures using their atomic coordinates and lattice parameters, circumventing the memory and reconstruction issues of the voxel representation.
-The simple representation makes them a highly scalable and better choice for disordered materials.
-However, the design of point cloud architectures that are symmetry-invariant is not trivial, as the commonly used PointNet architecture \cite{qi2017pointnet} does not include the desired symmetry invariances.
-More recently, other representations such as graphs \cite{xie2022crystal, zeni2024mattergen}, coordinate-based representations (e.g., UniMat \cite{yang2023unimat}, CrysTens \cite{RN353}), and text-based representations \cite{flamshepherd2023language, antunes2024crystallm, gruver2024llama} have also been explored.
+The types of generative models that have been used for materials include variational autoencoders (VAEs)~\cite{RN291, RN296, RN294, hoffmann2019datadriven}, generative adversarial networks (GANs)~\cite{RN306, nouira2019crystalgan, RN307, RN295}, diffusion models~\cite{xie2022crystal, jiao2024diffcsp, RN353, yang2023unimat, zeni2024mattergen}, and language models~\cite{flamshepherd2023language, antunes2024crystallm, gruver2024llama}.
+Generative models were initially developed with two main types of material representations: (1) voxels ~\cite{hoffmann2019datadriven, RN291, RN296, RN300} and (2) point clouds~\cite{nouira2019crystalgan, RN307, RN294, RN295}.
+Voxel representation is memory intensive, resulting in limitations in the voxelization resolution and thus number of atoms (e.g., Court et al.~\cite{RN296} restricted the number of atoms to $<$ 40 atoms per cell).
+Reconstruction issues were also reported~\cite{RN296} for non-cubic cells.
+On the other hand, point clouds directly represent structures using their atomic coordinates and lattice parameters, making them highly scalable with the number of atoms.
+However, the design of point cloud architectures that are symmetry-invariant is not trivial, as the commonly used PointNet architecture~\cite{qi2017pointnet} does not include the desired symmetry invariances.
+More recently, other representations such as graphs~\cite{xie2022crystal, zeni2024mattergen}, coordinate-based representations (e.g., UniMat~\cite{yang2023unimat}, CrysTens~\cite{RN353}), and text-based representations~\cite{flamshepherd2023language, antunes2024crystallm, gruver2024llama} have also been explored.
+Graphs are particularly attractive due to their symmetry invariances and strong expressive power, capturing both geometrical features and neighbor information.
+However, graph convolutions become computationally and memory intensive as the number of atoms increases.